Using punchcards (3) or electronics to track small cables in pattern

 2. white cells/ needles out of work, creating ladder spaces and non-selected needle areas where stitches are to be moved in the direction of superimposed arrows

 3. red arrows/ stitches that are lifted off the needle bed, brought to the front on the purl side.
 The stitch on the adjacent black cell/selected needles is removed, travels behind it, and replaces it.
 The held stitch is then placed on the now-empty needle.
-Both stitches are brought out to hold/E position so as to knit properly on the next carriage pass.
+Both stitches are brought out to hold/E position to knit properly on the next carriage pass.

 The plan is to use the slip-stitch setting in both directions.